Toolbox

 Read the analysis →

-"The country was largely shut down for three days, ending only after the government yielded to pressure."
+"The country of Guinea was largely shut down for three days, ending only after the government yielded to pressure."

 Read the analysis →